Operations May 12, 2026 · 4 min read · All posts

 What to do about it

-The four costs above are why we built Stocura.
-It sits on top of Cin7 Core — doesn't replace it — and gives you the layer Cin7 doesn't:
+Those four costs are why we built Stocura.
+It sits on top of Cin7 Core, leaves your Cin7 setup alone, and gives you the layer Cin7 doesn't:

 Stocura is in beta and free during beta.
-If you're running Cin7 Core and any of the above sounds familiar, the first reorder queue is ready by the next morning.
+Connect your Cin7 Core and the first reorder queue is ready by the next morning.
+Start with cost three.
+Pull the slow-movers and you'll usually find the money to justify the whole exercise in a week.

 Stop reordering on gut feel.